-This is a reference on bulk importing recurring services into ServiceTrade.
+This is a reference to bulk importing Recurring Services into ServiceTrade.

-Before you get started on completing our location import template, you may wish to:
+Before you get started on completing your Recurring Services Template import template, you should:

 - Review the general information on bulk importing.